 In March 2019, the National People's Congress enacted PRC Foreign Investment Law which would be effective starting from January 1, 2020.
-The Foreign Investment Law does not explicitly classify contractual arrangements as a form of foreign investment, but it contains a catch-all provision under the definition of "foreign investment," which includes investments made by foreign investors through means stipulated in laws or administrative regulations remain unclear whether the contractual arrangements with variable interest entities will be deemed to be in violation of the market access requirements for foreign investment under the PRC laws and regulations.
+The Foreign Investment Law does not explicitly classify contractual arrangements as a form of foreign investment, but it contains a catch-all provision under the definition of "foreign investment," which includes investments made by foreign investors through means stipulated in laws or administrative regulations or other methods prescribed by the State Council.
+Existing laws or administrative regulations remain unclear whether the contractual arrangements with variable interest entities will be deemed to be in violation of the market access requirements for foreign investment under the PRC laws and regulations.
 However, the possibility that such entities will be deemed as foreign invested enterprise and subject to relevant restrictions in the future shall not be excluded.
 If VIEs fall within the definition of foreign investment entities, the Group's ability to use the contractual arrangements with its VIEs and the Group's ability to conduct business through the VIEs could be severely limited.
 The Group's ability to control the VIEs also depends on the power of attorney that the wholly owned subsidiary of the Group has to vote on all matters requiring shareholder approval in the VIEs.
 As noted above, the Group believes these power of attorney are legally enforceable but may not be as effective as direct equity ownership.
-In addition, if the Group's corporate structure and the contractual arrangements with the VIEs through which the Group conducts its business in the PRC were found to be in violation of any existing or future PRC laws and regulations, the Group's corporate structure and the contractual arrangements with the VIEs through which the Group conducts its business in the PRC were found to be in violation of any existing or future PRC laws and regulations, the Group's regulatory authorities could:
+In addition, if the Group's corporate structure and the contractual arrangements with the VIEs through which the Group conducts its business in the PRC were found to be in violation of any existing or future PRC laws and regulations, the Group's relevant PRC regulatory authorities could:

-- revoke or refuse to grant or renew the Group's business and operating licenses - restrict or prohibit related party transactions between the wholly owned subsidiary of the Group and the VIE; - impose fines, confiscate income or other requirements which the Group may find difficult or impossible to comply with; - require the Group to alter, discontinue or restrict its operations; restrict or prohibit the Group's ability to finance its operations, and; - take other regulatory or enforcement actions against the Group that could be harmful to the Group's business.
+- revoke or refuse to grant or renew the Group's business and operating licenses; - restrict or prohibit related party transactions between the wholly owned subsidiary of the Group and the VIE; - impose fines, confiscate income or other requirements which the Group may find difficult or impossible to comply with; - require the Group to alter, discontinue or restrict its operations; - restrict or prohibit the Group's ability to finance its operations, and; - take other regulatory or enforcement actions against the Group that could be harmful to the Group's business.